benadam11/personal-site/src/pages/thoughts/react-svg-sprites.md

   <link rel="preload" as="image/svg+xml" href="sprite.svg">
 </head>
 ```
-Depending on your servers' configuration, you might need to make sure the proper cache-headers are set on your sprite.svg so the browser can cache it appropriately.
+Depending on your server's configuration, you might need to make sure the proper cache-headers are set on your sprite.svg so the browser can cache it appropriately.

 That's it!
 Hope this was helpful.